 If you’re reading this, it means the previous 2 methods didn’t work for you.So now, get straight into your header.php file and insert the jQuery library there.
 Here is a step-by-step guide:

-If you enjoyed reading this article about jquery is not defined, you should read these as well:
+If you enjoyed reading this article on jQuery is not defined, you should check out this one about how to fix the WordPress missing a temporary folder.

 Free cheat sheets available